 At the time, there were no landmarks laws, no preservation movements, and recycling vintage buildings for new purposes was essentially unheard of.
 Saving the courthouse would be a monumental undertaking.
 The group started with the clock.
 According to Ms. Gayle, "it had been stuck at 3:20 for several years."
 A telegram was sent to Mayor Robert F. Wagner saying "What we want for Christmas is to get the clock started."

 Wagner jumped on the cause and, eventually, other politicians, celebrities and literary figures joined in.
 The clock was restored.
 A new use was now needed for the building.
-Although the New York Public Library was initially not receptive to the idea of having a branch in an old court building, the mayor swayed them by threatening to withhold capital funding.
+Although the New York Public Library was initially not receptive to the idea of having a branch in an old court building, the mayor swayed the directors by threatening to withhold capital funding.

 By 1967 the renovation, designed by Giorgio Cavaglieri, was complete.
 It was the first real example of historic preservation in the city.
 In 1974 the Women's Detention Center was demolished and replaced by a beautiful community garden that perfectly compliments the renewed building.

 Today the Jefferson Market Courthouse is not only one of the most distinctive buildings in Manhattan, it is one of the most beloved by New Yorkers.